TheMR-777/TheMR-777/cv-work.md

 ## Personal Statement

 As a computer enthusiast since the age of 3, I've dedicated my life to mastering the intricacies of software development and computer science.
 With a strong foundation in modern C++ and extensive experience across various programming paradigms, I bring a unique blend of lifelong passion and professional expertise to every project.
 My journey in the world of computers has not only shaped my career but also fueled my continuous pursuit of knowledge in areas such as cryptography, artificial intelligence, and cutting-edge software engineering practices.
+I excel in problem-solving, leveraging advanced information retrieval techniques and AI tools to tackle complex challenges efficiently.

 ## Career Objective

 Highly motivated and detail-oriented Computer Science graduate with a lifelong passion for technology and a strong foundation in modern C++.
-Seeking a challenging role in a dynamic organization where I can leverage my extensive experience in software development, cryptography, and application design to contribute to innovative projects and drive technological advancements.
+Seeking a challenging role in a dynamic organization where I can leverage my extensive experience in software development, cryptography, application design, and AI-assisted problem-solving to contribute to innovative projects and drive technological advancements.

 ## Education